maybemkl/airbnb-place-ner/README.md

 ## Analysis

-For code to produce the paper visuals and outputs, please reach out to the authors.
+For code to reproduce the paper visuals and downstream data outputs, please reach out to the authors.